7 Tips for Making Your First Time Flying Alone a Breeze

 Peep my storefront for all of my travel must-haves!

-6. Stay connected
+6. Stay Connected

-7. Have a plan for your destination
+7. Have a Plan

 Know how you will get to your final destination when you land.
 If you will be taking public transportation, research your options in advance.
 If you will be getting a ride from someone, make sure they know your flight details.